 Sexually Transmitted Diseases (STDs) are way too common.
-And did you know that every year, as reported this year in the Huffington Post, 19 MILLION NEW CASES are reported in the US alone?
-With time, STDs can cause you to become infertilie or develop cancer of the reproductive system if nothing is done to treat them.
+And did you know that every year, as reported in the Huffington Post, 19 MILLION NEW CASES are reported in the US alone?
+With time, STDs can cause you to become infertile or develop cancer of the reproductive system if nothing is done to treat them.

 And as far as STD’s go, one of the most common is HERPES.
 Herpes is scary.
 Over 80% of the population that has it is unaware of it.
 And the infection can spread from person to person even without feeling any of the typical symptoms, or seeing any visible symptoms.
 But some people have figured out, regardless of what conventional chemical medicine says, that if you feed the body what it is missing, it can fight against viral invasion.

 Before we talk about how to fight herpes, here are the latest 2012 Herpes statistics.
 All statistics below are based on Americans 14-49 years old:

 - All: 16.2% (over 25 million; 1 out of 6) have genital herpes

 - (Note: 80% of all Americans have oral herpes)

 - Women: 20.9% of women have genital herpes